watchthelight/pawtech-v2/MOD-QUICKREF.md

 ## Reviewing Applications

 When a new application comes in, click the **Claim** button first so other mods know you're handling it.
+Then use the **Accept**, **Reject**, or **Kick** buttons to take action.

+If an application is bugged and you can't use the buttons, use these commands instead:

+- `/accept` — approve the application
+- `/reject reason:Your reason here` — reject with explanation
+- `/kick reason:Your reason here` — kick from server
+- `/unclaim` — release so someone else can review it

-To approve someone, use `/accept` with one of these options:
+Each command accepts one of these to identify the application:
-- `app:A1B2C3` — the short code shown on the application
+- `app:A1B2C3` — the short code shown on the embed
-- `user:@Username` — mention or pick them from the list
+- `user:@Username` — mention or pick from the list
 - `uid:123456789` — their Discord ID if they already left

-To reject, use `/reject` with the same options plus a required `reason:`.
-If someone should never be allowed back, add `perm:true` to permanently block them from re-applying.

-If you need to kick an applicant, `/kick` works the same way with a required `reason:`.

-Changed your mind or need to step away?
-Use `/unclaim` to release the application so someone else can pick it up.
+For rejections, add `perm:true` if they should never be allowed to re-apply.

 To see what's waiting for review, run `/listopen`.
-By default it shows your claimed apps, but you can use `scope:all` to see everything or `scope:drafts` for incomplete applications.
+Use `scope:all` to see everything or `scope:drafts` for incomplete applications.

-If you need to look up someone's history, `/search user:@Username` pulls up all their past applications and decisions.
+Need to look up someone's history? `/search user:@Username` pulls up all their past applications and decisions.

 Made a mistake with a permanent rejection? `/unblock target:@Username` lets them apply again.